kaminduN/peach/doc/source/tutorial/basic-neural-network.rst

 main namespace.

-The network we are trying to build has 2 input neurons, 2 hidden neurons and 1 input neuron.
+The network we are trying to build has 2 input neurons, 2 hidden neurons and 1 output neuron.
 We create a new MLP by instantiating the ``FeedForward`` class, as
 below:

   >>> nn = FeedForward((2, 2, 1), Sigmoid, BackPropagation)